Symmetry protected topological phases under decoherence

-As remarked, a nontrivial and robust type-I strange correlator can be interpreted as the presence of nontrivial boundary physics.
-From the conventional understanding, the boundary of a $1d$ or $2d$ topological phase is equipped with an associated anomaly that makes the boundary nontrivial, i.e., the boundary must either spontaneously break the symmetry or be power-law correlated.
-Compared with the type-I strange correlator, a nontrivial type-II strange correlator has a more subtle implication.
-The type-II strange correlator can be interpreted as an information-theoretic quantity that allows one to identify what the underlying state is for a given mixed-state density matrix.
+A nontrivial type-II strange correlator has profound implications.
+First of all, the type-II strange correlator being nontrivial means that, in the doubled system, even though the symmetry is reduced due to decoherence, there is still a mixed topological response.
+Also, the type-II strange correlator can be interpreted as an information-theoretic quantity that allows one to identify what the underlying state is for a given mixed-state density matrix.
 As illustrated in \figref{fig:information}, one may imagine a procedure where the \emph{label} information $x$ is encoded as the quantum circuit that can repeatedly generate a certain quantum state.
 For example, given a label $x\,{=}\,\textrm{SPT}$, a corresponding quantum circuit that prepares a certain SPT state can be constructed, whose output quantum state is sent to an observer.
 While doing so, decoherence occurs for various reasons, such as imperfection in the state preparation or transmission noise from environments, converting the pure quantum state into a mixed state density matrix.
 Finally, the observer repeatedly measures the mixed state to learn about the input label $x$.